jsdw/jsdw.github.io/content/posts/kubernetes/index.md

         image: kennship/http-echo
 ```

-The `spec.template` field is a Pod spec describing what the ReplicaSet should create when necessary. `spec.selector` tells the ReplicaSet what Pods are its responsibility (and so it should line up with `spec.template.metadata.labels` so that the Pods created by the ReplicaSet are its responsibility).
+The `spec.template` field is a Pod spec describing the Pod that the ReplicaSet should create when necessary. `spec.selector` tells the ReplicaSet what Pods are its responsibility (and so it should line up with `spec.template.metadata.labels` so that the Pods created by the ReplicaSet are its responsibility).

 Once we have saved and applied this, `kubectl get replicasets` will now show this new ReplicaSet, along with the state of the underlying Pods.
 If we run `kubectl get pods`, we'll see several Pods of the above spec, each with a random hash appended to their name so that they have unique identifiers.

+If we left the original `echo-server` pod around from earlier, that will become the responsibility of the ReplicaSet since it matches the selector, so the ReplicaSet will create two new Pods with a random hash, to bring the count up to 3.

 If we `kubectl delete` one of these Pods, we'll see that a new one is spun up in its place (the ReplicaSet is doing its job!).
 You'll need to delete the ReplicaSet in order to permanently delete the associated Pods.

 If we edit the number of `spec.replicas` in our config and `kubectl apply` it again, the ReplicaSet will spin up or destroy Pods as necessary to make reality match this new configuration.